zedr/simple-mailer/README.md

 #### CAPTCHA_SECRET

-The secret used to validate the request using a given sercret.
+The secret used to validate the request using a given secret.

 Example: `d0n0tsh4r3m3`